wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.8 (2008/12/08)
+    * fixed javascript bug where thisli.parentNode was null
+    * made javascript more flexible so that all collapsing X plugins can share more code
+    * Now adds default options to database upon activation for use manually
+    * styling now done through an option
+    * inline javascript moved to footer for faster page loading

+* 0.7.1 (2008/12/01)
+    * fixed javascript bug in IE7

 * 0.7 (2008/11/22)
     * Cookie handling now affects categories that are expanded by default too